cyberbotics/webots-doc/robotis-op2/using-remote-control-from-robot-window.md

 You can now easily start and pause your controller in remote control mode by using the run and pause buttons of Webots simulation (see chapter about [examples](examples.md) for more details).
-Warning: if you revert
+Warning: if you reload
-the simulation it will stop the remote control mode.
-In order to stop the remote control (without reverting) simply press the following button:
+the world it will stop the remote control mode.
+In order to stop the remote control (without reloading) simply press the following button:

 %figure "Stop button"
 ![stop.png](images/stop.png)